NOTICE: Due to current public health concerns, the CGI I.T. Girl Challenge event is now scheduled for Friday, June 19, 2020 at 12:00 PM EDT.

 Each team must have one school employee to serve as the team’s sponsor for on-site supervision of all students attending the weekly events, including management of any discipline

 Please have your school sponsor complete the CGI I.T.
 Girl Challenge Team registration form.
 Application deadline is Friday, February 7, 2020.

-Each team will be provided with CGI mentors to partner with on a weekly basis from February 10 through March 28, 2020.
+Each team will be provided with CGI mentors to partner with on a weekly basis.
 Mentors will come to the school once per week, through the coordination of the assigned school contact (who must be an employee of Pittsburgh Public Schools).
 The role of the mentor is not to build the app for students, but rather act as a resource and guide to the students on how to approach common problems they may face when coding.